 - 1/4 cup neutral oil or vegan butter (Neutral oils include safflower, vegetable, canola, and melted coconut oil.)

 - 1/4 cup nondairy milk (Add 1-2 teaspoons extra if dough seems too dry.)

 - 3 teaspoons nondairy milk (Add 1/2 – 1 teaspoon until desired consistency reached if necessary.)

 - Preheat oven to 350 degrees Fahrenheit.

-- Store cookies in an airtight container at room temperature for 2-3 days, or refrigerated for up to 5 days.
+- Store cookies in an airtight container at room temperature for up to 5 days.

 - These cookies are fairly sweet, if you are looking for a healthier cookie, use less sugar than is recommended in recipe.

 - When divided into 12 equal mounds of dough, this recipe makes cookies that are about 3.5 inches in diameter.
 If you are wanting a smaller cookie, measure exact tablespoon-sized mounds of dough, and bake for only 12-13 minutes (makes 14-15 cookies).